Constraints on Axions from a Theoretical Model of Spatially-Extended Gamma-Ray Emission from Neutron Stars: Extended Emission of Axions from Neutron Stars

 Considering that the field of view (FOV:=$\Delta\Omega_{\rm LAT}$) of the LAT is 2.4 sr~\cite{instrumentPaper}, where

 Thus, we derive the condition of the angular acceptance of the photon events in the LAT as:

-The Monte Carlo simulation was carried out with $10^9$ events.
+In Figure~\ref{fig:th}, we plot the angular distributions for $P(\theta)$ and $P_r(\theta)$, which were convolved numerically, for $m_a=1$meV The Monte Carlo simulation was carried out with $10^9$ events.
+The distribution of $\theta$ was determined from sampling $\theta_a$ according to equation (14).
+From this, $\theta$ was determined from equation (15).
 The theoretical distribution derived from Monte Carlo simulation can be convolved with the point spread function (PSF) of the LAT at 60 MeV, which is approximately 6$^\circ$ for events that convert in front of the tracker.
 The angular spread of the theoretical and convolved probability distributions plotted in Figure~\ref{fig:th} may be parametrized by the following quantity:

 where $P_i$ is the probability per $i^{th}$ bin, and $\theta_i^2$ is the squared value of $\theta$ in that bin.
 We assume, of course, that the distribution is assumed symmetric about 0.

 From inspection of Fig.~\ref{fig:th}, for 1 meV axions, $\sqrt{\left< \theta^2\right>}=1.8^\circ$, and for 10 meV axions, $\sqrt{\left<\theta^2\right>}=2.46^\circ$.
 Observe that the distribution for the 1 meV axions is diminished, but non-negative, between 2$^\circ$ and 4$^\circ$, due in part to the convolution kernel of the LAT PSF.